Today’s alarming statistics look like this:

 Schools save students’ lives by promoting health and wellness, in addition to optimal academic performance.
 When schools are deliberate and intentional in their stated mission, and their responsibility for the millions of children who pass through its doors, a whole child approach is the best framework of practices.

 Social and emotional learning[SEL], bullying awareness, positive behavior intervention and supports, adequate counseling staff, and curriculum programs all focus on fostering student well-being.
 In this, parents and caregivers are not to be excluded.
-They too, are experts with knowledge and insights and influence comprehensive wellness and safety of children at school and home.
+They too, are experts with knowledge and insights and do significantly influence comprehensive wellness and safety of children at school and home.

 If we saved just one student from causing harm to him/herself and/or others, we have finally begun to move in the right direction.